American Cockroaches Facts & Information

 Identify changes to the home or landscape that could make your home vulnerable to American cockroach invasion.

-The Orkin Man™ can provide the right solution to keep American cockroaches in their place … out of your home.
+The Orkin Pro™ can provide the right solution to keep American cockroaches in their place … out of your home.
 For more information or to schedule an inspection, please contact your local Orkin branch office.

 Convenient, Lasting and Affordable Treatment